Close

 Which 800‑volt EVs are best for long-distance travel in Europe?

 Models with large battery capacities and high max DC charging rates are ideal.
-Examples include the Porsche Taycan, Cayenne Electric, Mercedes CLA Electric, and Audi A6 e-tron.
+Examples include the Porsche Taycan, Cayenne Electric, Mercedes CLA Electric, Audi A6 e-tron, MG IM5, MG IM6, and Xpeng G9.
 SUVs like the Kia EV9, Zeekr 7X, and Lotus Eletre also offer good range with rapid charging.

 Should I buy an 800‑volt EV now or wait?